 Avene is not owned by a parent company that tests on animals.

-Yes, Avene is available for sale in stores in mainland China.
-This means that their products were likely tested on animals in mainland China.
+Yes, Avene is available for sale in countries with mandatory animal testing.
+This means that their products were likely tested on animals.

 No, Avene is not certified by any organizations.